SAP/ui5-webcomponents/docs/2-advanced/07-accessibility.md

 By doing so, you receive an input element with `role="combobox"` with all aria attributes relevant for this role in the shadow DOM.
 Also, if you set the `disabled` property, this will automatically add `aria-disabled="true"` to the shadow `combobox` element.
 Attribute mapping is available for all relevant properties - `required`, `disabled`, `readonly`, and more.

-In order to ease the setting of aria attributes, we have introduced properties, that are available for developers to extend the accessibility support in the context of the application.
-More information about the available properties could be found in the Accessibility API's section below.
+In order to ease the setting of aria attributes, we have introduced properties that are available for developers to extend the accessibility support in the context of the application.
+More information about the available properties could be found in the Accessibility APIs section below.

 ### **Keyboard Handling**